Blue & Gold MacawAra ararauna

 - Their beaks can almost be thought of as a “third foot”.
-Macaws can use their beaks to help climb, and they are also necessary to crush the hard shells of the nuts they eat such as brazil nuts.
+Macaws can use their beaks to help them climb through trees while searching for food.
+Macaws also use their powerful beaks to crush the hard shells of the nuts they eat such as brazil nuts.